 Why we don’t use a Lean belt system

-This course is also part of our Lean Facilitator Training Program.
-A Lean facilitator guides teams in defining problems and finding countermeasures to be implemented based on the Lean approach.
+This course is also part of our Lean Coach Training Program.
+A Lean coach guides teams in defining problems and finding countermeasures to be implemented based on the Lean approach.
 Our training will provide you with a solid Lean foundation on which you can build.
-Contact us to find out more about Lean Facilitator training**.
+Contact us to find out more **.

-Download the the overview of our Lean Facilitator Training Program, in PDF .
+Download the the overview of our Lean Coach Training Program, in PDF .

 Lean is the science of work: see work (by using visual tools/management to see flow and what disrupts flow of value to clients such as maps or ‘kanban’, because in science you can’t measure what you can’t see), measure work (the simplest and most widely used measures are time and quality) and improve work every day (by collaboratively optimizing the flow of value to clients to make flow faster, easier and cheaper).

-*Please note that non-attendance for training workshops managed by Alpen Path Solutions Inc. does not entitle the participant to a refund.
-Cancellation with less than 13 days advance notice forfeits a refund; however, an alternate from the same organization may attend instead, please advise us as soon as possible.
+*Please note that non-attendance for training workshops managed by Alpen Path Solutions Inc. does not entitle the participant to a refund or the possibility of transferring to a later workshop date.
+Cancellation for workshops offered in Ottawa with less than 13 days advance notice forfeits a refund or transfer; however, an alternate participant may attend instead, please advise us as soon as possible (Introduction to Lean for Government is a prerequisite).
 Refunds, minus a 15% service charge, are provided upon written notification of cancellation received at least 13 days prior to a training workshop date.
 No refunds are issued following this date.
-Schedule and location are subject to change without notice.
-Only courses facilitated by Alpen Path Solutions Inc. are recognized towards the Certificate in Lean for the Public Sector and the Advanced Certificate in Lean for the Public Sector.
+Schedule, workshop offering and location are subject to change without notice.
+Workshops/Courses can be cancelled without advance notice by Alpen Path Solutions Inc. and in which case participants receive a 100% refund for registration fees.
+Courses followed at the CCE that were facilitated by Alpen Path Solutions Inc. will be recognized towards the Certificate in Lean for the Public Sector and the Advanced Certificate in Lean for the Public Sector.